 One of the biggest deciding factors is bound to be the financial cost of learning to drive.
-For many young prospective learner drivers, the price of driving lessons just isn’t manageable without the help of friends and family, especially if you’re still in full time education.
+For many young prospective learner drivers, the price of even cheap driving lessons just isn’t manageable without the help of friends and family, especially if you’re still in full time education.

 Asking for help with paying for your driving lessons might sound like a lot to ask, but it’s important to remember what the benefits of being able to drive are.
 Not only will having a driving licence help put you in the very best position when it comes to searching for a job, but it also affords you the freedom to get from A to B, without having to rely on your parents acting as taxis.